TallKite/linnstrument-firmware/README.md

 FOOTSWITCH / PANEL SWITCH: OCTAVE TOGGLE

-Two new functions for footswitches and panel switches.
 8VE± toggles between Octave Up and normal.
 This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
 8VE-+ toggles to Octave Down.
 Long-pressing either makes them momentary (non-latching).
-Access them both by long-pressing TAP TEMPO and swiping.

 PRESET DISPLAY: PROGRAM CHANGE AND BANK SELECT